-From a practical perspective, the new model code is relatively simple and easy to transfer to other branches of the LPJ-GUESS model, as well as to other vegetation models (Ireson et al., 2023).
+690 From a practical perspective, the new model code is relatively simple and easy to transfer to other branches of the LPJ-GUESS model, as well as to other vegetation models (Ireson et al., 2023).
 The model does not need any new parameters to function, and is flexible for specifying soil depth and using different bottom boundary conditions.
 Computing a solution to Richards equation is computationally relatively expensive.
 We did not perform any systematic benchmarks, but from our experience the model takes about 5 times longer to run with the new model hydrology.
 Using the aquifer bottom boundary condition further increased this runtime by an additional factor 10, caused by the large gradient in soil moisture that requires shorter (i.e. more) subdaily timesteps.
 This also resulted in the larger water mass balance error for the aquifer boundary condition.
-Using an implicit matrix-based approach to solving Richards equations would be a way forward towards increasing the computational efficiency, for example using a predictor-corrector method (Bonan, 2019).
-Providing the ODE solver with the Jacobian sparcity matrix has also been reported to improve computational efficiency if the ODE solver is capable of using this matrix as an input (Ireson et al., 2023).
+Using a matrix-based approach to solving Richard's equations would be a way forward towards increasing the computational efficiency (Bonan, 2019).

 The model development that we present here does not solve all challenges of LPJ-GUESS for simulating dryland ecohydrology correctly.
 We identified at least two additional developments that need to be merged with with our model in order to simulate plant-water dynamics in arid ecosystems realistically.
-After improving the soil hydrology (LPJ-GUESS-RE v1.0) the next milestone will implement a better representation of plant hydraulics.
-For dryland ecosystems it is important to have a highly resolved representation of drought stress and hydraulic dynamics through the soil-plant-atmosphere continuum (Medlyn et al.,

-2016; Xu et al., 2016).
+After improving the soil hydrology (LPJ-GUESS-DRY v1.0) the next milestone will implement a better representation of plant hydraulics.
+For dryland ecosystems it is important to have a highly resolved representation of drought stress and hydraulic dynamics through the soil-plant-atmosphere continuum (Medlyn et al., 2016; Xu et al., 2016).
 Fortunately, a new plant hydraulics scheme was recently developed for LPJ-GUESS, including drought-induced mortality due to cavitation (Papastefanou et al., 2020, 2024).
 This model version has been shown to capture drought-induced vegetation mortality in the Amazon much more realistically than the default version (Papastefanou et al., 2024).
 Merging this development with our model version is foreseen in the next update of our model.